Lourdes University will be closed on April 18 - April 22 in observance of the Easter holiday.

 Graduates of the Theological Studies program demonstrate an understanding of and appreciation for the major doctrines and themes of the Christian tradition.

-– Engage in theological analysis of fundamental Christian doctrines through the application of scriptural and historical methods.
+– Engage in theological analysis of fundamental Christian doctrines through the application of scriptural and

-– Demonstrate an understanding of the major Christian doctrines and their coherence as a system of thought and belief.
+– Demonstrate an understanding of the major Christian doctrines and their coherence as a system of

 Graduates of the Theological Studies program think critically about issues, events, and institutions and evaluate them in light of the Christian tradition.